shuozhixu/CMS-EAM_2025/README.md

 for that, we will use MoNbTa and NbVW as examples.
 We will also study how different WC parameters affect the melting point of MoNbTa, following [a previous project](https://github.com/shuozhixu/MSMSE_2024).

-The last two questions we aim to answer are:
+The next three questions we aim to answer are:

+- [3] In the first method, does the chemical potential difference between the same two elements vary across different MEAs?
+	- Answer: Yes
+- [4] Does the segregation and/or local ordering of the same atomic pair vary across different MEAs?
+	- Answer: Mostly likely yes
-- [3] How does the CSRO affect GSFEs across MEAs?
+- [5] How does the CSRO affect GSFEs across MEAs?
-- [4] Is the answer to the above question dependent on the interatomic potential?

-for question [3], we will investigate 18 MEAs, including MoTaW, NbTaW, MoNbTi, HfNbTa, NbTiZr, HfNbTi, HfTaTi, TaTiZr, MoTaTi, MoNbV, MoNbW, MoTaV, MoTaW, MoVW, NbTaV, NbTaTi, NbVW, and TaVW.
+for questions [3,4,5], we will investigate 18 MEAs, including MoTaW, NbTaW, MoNbTi, HfNbTa, NbTiZr, HfNbTi, HfTaTi, TaTiZr, MoTaTi, MoNbV, MoNbW, MoTaV, MoTaW, MoVW, NbTaV, NbTaTi, NbVW, and TaVW.
 These 18 MEAs were chosen for their stable BCC structures.
 The CSRO structures will be built using the first method.

+The last question we aim to answer is:

+- [6] Are the answers to the questions [4,5] dependent on the interatomic potential?

-for question [4], we will investigate MoNbTa, MoNbV, NbTaV, and NbVW using a moment tensor potential (MTP).
+for question [5], we will investigate MoNbTa, MoNbV, NbTaV, and NbVW using a moment tensor potential (MTP).
 The CSRO structures will be built using the second method.
 This will be done in [another project](https://github.com/shuozhixu/CMS-MTP_2025).

 [A previous work](https://doi.org/10.3390/modelling5010019) calculated the GSFEs in MoNbTa, HfMoNbTaTi, and HfNbTaTiZr.
 In that work, EAM potentials were used, and the first method was employed to build the CSRO structures.
 It was found that the CSRO lowers the GSFE in MoNbTa but increases the GSFEs in the other two alloys.